Title: Editor and Publisher

 Michael A. “Mike” Sager, Editor and Publisher at The Sager Group LLC, has been recognized by Marquis Who’s Who Top Artists for dedication, achievements, and leadership in Literary Journalism.

-Mr. Sager’s achievements have been acknowledged through numerous awards, beginning with recognition from the Baltimore Washington Newspaper Guild while at The Washington Post in 1981, several local awards for column writing, and First Place Honors from the San Diego Press Club for commentary and opinion.
-In 2010, Mr. Sager garnered significant acclaim with an Ellie Award from the National Association of Magazine Editors and the American Society of Magazine Editors for his contributions to Esquire magazine.
+Mr. Sager’s achievements have been acknowledged through numerous awards, beginning with recognition from the Baltimore Washington Newspaper Guild while at The Washington Post in 1981, several awards from the Society of Professional Journalists of San Diego for columns, and First Place Honors from the San Diego Press Club for commentary and opinion.
+In 2010, Mr. Sager garnered significant acclaim with an Ellie Award from the National Association of Magazine Editors for a story entitled “The Man Who Never Was,” which became an ESPN documentary.

 Throughout his career as a journalist and literary anthropologist, Mr. Sager has sought understanding across diverse communities by suspending disbelief and keeping an open mind.
-He credits much of his success to the mentorship received from influential figures such as Don Graham, Jan Wenner and Walt Harrington, who played pivotal roles in shaping his approach to literary journalism.
+He credits much of his success to the mentorship received from influential figures such as Don Graham, Jan Wenner, Bob Love, and Walt Harrington, who played pivotal roles in shaping his approach to literary journalism.
 Looking toward the future, Mr. Sager hopes to continue publishing meaningful work while thriving personally, focusing on daily accomplishments as he enters semi-retirement.

 For more information, please visit: